-Believe it or not, back to school is firmly on the doorstep for all of us that are parents.
+Believe it or not, the ‘back to school’ rush is firmly on the doorstep for all of us that are parents.
 The financial implications of the summer holidays have taken their toll and its back to reigning in the purse strings.

 Wherever you go, whether it’s online or a stroll down the high street, the sales are eagerly drawing us in.
 Stationery, school uniforms, heaven forbid new computers for those who have kids about to start college, are hitting every one of us with a big fat credit card bill.

-Here are a few simple tips of what to avoid and how to sensibly shop for the essentials.
+Here are a few easy to follow tips on what to avoid and how to sensibly shop for the essentials.

 - If you can, hold off purchasing the big things, like computers, wait for a black Friday if you can or look for a bundle deal.
 Some stores offer student discounts, so wait for the NUS card, particularly on software.